-For correct operation of the tap, swivel the spout to the desired position over the sink.
-Lift the control lever to activate the pump and allow water to flow simultaneously.
-To adjust the temperature, swivel the lever to the left to increase the temperature and to the right to reduce the temperature.
+Swivel the tap spout (a) to the desired position over the sink, lift the control lever (b) to activate the pump and allow water to flow simultaneously.
+To adjust the temperature swivel the lever (c) to the left or right as shown.